-In addition to regular courses in the departments listed above, faculty and students participate in many research clusters, or informal reading and research groups, such as the following:
+In addition to regular courses in the departments listed above, faculty and enrolled U of T students participate in a range of research clusters, or informal reading and research groups.
+The following are some examples from recent years:

 - DSR graduate Bryan Levman meets students weekly for a Commentarial Pali reading group to study Buddhaghosa’s commentary on the suttas.

 - Several faculty members gathered regularly over a period of several months to read the Guyasamaja Tantra.

-- Ajay Rao meets regularly to read Kalidasa’s Raghuvamsa with students.
+- Ajay Rao met over a year to read Kalidasa’s Raghuvamsa with students.

-- Luther Obrock meets regularly to read from the Kathasaritsagara with students.
+- Luther Obrock met over a year to read from the Kathasaritsagara with students.

 - Frances Garrett worked with a team of students for over a year on the creation of a Classical Tibetan online language program.

-- Several faculty have organized a Kālacakra Tantra reading program involving several courses joined together, for Winter 2018
+- Several faculty organized a Kālacakra Tantra reading program involving several courses joined together, for Winter 2018

-- Frances Garrett worked for several years on a digital humanities project focused on the students’ research on Shalu monastery
+- Frances Garrett, Sarah Richardson, Ben Wood and Kunga Sherab worked with a team for several years on a digital humanities project focused on the students’ research on Shalu monastery

 - Khenpo Kunga Sherab meets regularly with students on reading Tibetan texts relevant to their own research

-- Graduate students and undergraduates with advanced or native language skills are paired in our Research Mentorship program to work collaboratively on doctoral research projects
+- Graduate students and undergraduates with advanced or native language skills were paired in our Research Mentorship program to work collaboratively on doctoral research projects

 - Frances Garrett worked with students over several years on research related to the Tibetan Gesar epic

-- Frances Garrett and other faculty are beginning a new research reading group on Tibetan and Himalayan beyul (Hidden Lands) traditions
+- Frances Garrett and other faculty are working together on Tibetan and Himalayan beyul (Hidden Lands) traditions

 - Several doctoral students worked together on a translation contract with 84,000 to translate a Buddhist canonical work from Tibetan to English